SKrotkih/TwilioCallKitQuickstart/README.md

 ## Introduction

-To start using this code you should to get an access token.
+To start using this code you should get an access token.
 Implement TwilioAccessTokenFetcher for that.

+Study the original description here: [Twilio Voice Quickstart for iOS](https://github.com/twilio/voice-quickstart-swift)

 ## Package Dependencies

-TwilioVoice 6.5.0
+Twilio Voice is now distributed via Swift Package Manager, so add the https://github.com/twilio/twilio-voice-ios repository as a Swift Package.

 ## Combine

- Were used [Combine](https://developer.apple.com/documentation/Combine) frameworks and newest [Concurrency Swift](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html) approach.
+Were used [Combine](https://developer.apple.com/documentation/Combine) framework and newest [Concurrency Swift](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html) approach.

 ## The Redux pattern